ctawong/ctawong_site/_posts/2021-1-22-mean_field_theory.md

 ---
 layout: post
-title: Mean field theory in phyics and machine learning
+title: Mean field theory in physics and machine learning
 categories: physics,machine learning
 permalink: /articles/mean_field.html
 excerpt: 'An example of mean field theory in physics and connection to Bayesian inference.'